mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 # 03. SigmaOS APIs

-This tutorial help you writing applications with SigmaOS by making you familiar with its main APIs.
+This tutorial helps you writing applications with SigmaOS by making you familiar with its main APIs.
 Applications using SigmaOS live in `cmd/user`.
 The root directory contains the support packages for the major applications: `mr` (a MapReduce Library), `hotel` and `socialnetwork` (two microservices based on DeathStarBench),